-SciLifeLab scientists, Alexey Amunts (Stockholm University), Coordinating PI of the SciLifeLab Research Community Program Biology of Molecular Interactions, and Petter Brodin (Karolinska Institutet), head of the SciLifeLab Mass Cytometry facility, have been selected as EMBO Young Investigators.
+SciLifeLab scientists, Alexey Amunts (Stockholm University), Coordinating PI of the SciLifeLab Research Community Program Biology of Molecular Interactions, and Petter Brodin (Karolinska Institutet), head of the SciLifeLab Mass Cytometry unit, have been selected as EMBO Young Investigators.

 The prestigious four-year program identifies some of Europe’s promising young researchers and provides academic, practical and financial support to help them realize their potential as world-class researchers.

 “Each of the new Young Investigators has demonstrated their ability to carry out research at the highest level, and it is a pleasure to welcome them to the EMBO community,” says EMBO Director Maria Leptin.
 “The first years as an independent researcher can be a particularly challenging time in a scientist’s career, and we look forward to supporting the researchers in establishing their independent careers.”

 The Young Investigators are selected by EMBO based on the quality of their scientific work.
 The selected group leaders receive financial and training benefits as well as new opportunities for collaborations and access to core units at the European Molecular Biology Laboratory (EMBL) in Heidelberg, Germany.
 Benefits also include training in leadership skills, responsible research practices and mentorship from a senior scientist in the community of EMBO Members.